 This post was submitted to the Power to the Profession Task Force on 4.23.2018.
-Learn more about the initiative that prompted this response, what others are saying, and how you can add your perspective.
-The comment period remains open through April 30th.
+Learn more about the initiative that prompted this response, and what others had to say.

 The early care and education (ECE) system in the United States is built upon a foundation of structural inequality based on gender, class, and racial inequities that are woven throughout American institutions and culture.
 While ECE has the potential to interrupt the consequences of these inequities, the system’s current organization and financing poses multiple obstacles to educators’ efforts to nurture children’s optimal development and learning and implies risks to their own well-being.1